Lefty Driesell

-Charles Grice "Lefty" Driesell (born December 25, 1931) is a retired American college basketball coach.
+Charles Grice "Lefty" Driesell (December 25, 1931 – February 17, 2024) was an American college basketball coach.
 He was the first coach to win more than 100 games at four different NCAA Division I schools, Driesell led the programs of Davidson College, the University of Maryland, James Madison University, and Georgia State University.
 He earned a reputation as "the greatest program builder in the history of basketball."
 At the time of his retirement in 2003, he was the fourth-winningest NCAA Division I men's basketball college coach, with 21 seasons of 20 or more wins, and 21 conference or conference tournament titles.
 Driesell played college basketball at Duke University.